abdellah-lamrani-alaoui/abdellah-lamrani-alaoui.github.io/index.md

 ## 🔨 A little word about what we are building @Teker

-✨ People are impressed by Uber’s customer support, which provides a seamless self-service experience with instantaneous in-app response.

-🚀 Teker ambition is to make this experience become the new standard for all companies!

-🔨 Teker is a no-code platform to build a self-service portal to automate customer support interactions.
+✨ Presti allows e-tailers to create engaging product visuals in a click, with generative AI.

-🔗 Check out our website: <a href="https://teker.ai" target="_blank">Teker</a>
+🔗 Check out our website: <a href="https://presti.ai" target="_blank">Presti</a>

 ## 🙋 About me